hyperhq/docs.hypercontainer.io/reference/start.md

 # start

-Launch a `Pendig` pod, with a new VM instance
+Launch a `Pending` pod, with a new VM instance

 	Usage:
 	  hyper start POD_ID